Ovarian Cancer Research Alliance

-Ovarian Cancer Research Alliance (OCRA) is a 501(c)3 not-for-profit organization fighting ovarian cancer and gynecologic cancers while supporting patients and families.
+Ovarian Cancer Research Alliance (OCRA) (also known as Ovarian Cancer Research Fund and Ovarian Cancer Research Fund Alliance) is a 501(c)3 not-for-profit organization fighting ovarian cancer and gynecologic cancers while supporting patients and families.
 The organization focuses on research, advocacy and patient support.
 Since its founding in 1994, OCRA has invested $137 million in scientific breakthroughs, helped to secure $3.8 billion in federal research funding, and supported 95,000 individuals annually through its programs.

 In 2023, OCRA broadened its mission and programs to cover gynecologic cancers related to ovarian cancer, such as uterine cancer, vaginal cancer, cervical cancer, and vulvar cancer.

 History

 Ovarian Cancer Research Fund (OCRF) was founded in December 1994 as the Ann Schreiber Ovarian Cancer Research Fund by Sol Schreiber in memory of his wife, Ann, who died of ovarian cancer.
 The organization later became the Ovarian Cancer Research Fund.
 In 1997, Liz Tilberis, editor-in-chief of Harper's Bazaar and also battling ovarian cancer, became the organization's first president.
 Tilberis, with help from Donna Karan, started the organization's signature fundraiser, Super Saturday, hosting the first one in 1998 in the Hamptons in New York.

 In 2016, the Ovarian Cancer National Alliance (OCNA), which was an organization focusing on ovarian cancer federal advocacy, awareness, and patient support, became part of OCRF.

 Initially forming a single organization as the Ovarian Cancer Research Fund Alliance, the organization became the Ovarian Cancer Research Alliance (OCRA) in 2018.

 Ovarian Cancer Research Alliance grew once again in 2025 when two existing ovarian cancer non-profit organizations joined with OCRA.
 On January 1, 2025, San Diego-based Clearity Foundation joined with OCRA and on April 1, 2025, Seattle-based non-profit Rivkin Center for Ovarian Cancer Research joined OCRA.